The call for nominations is currently closed

 The inaugural Ruby Payne-Scott Medal and Lecture for women in science is a career medal that recognises researchers of the highest standing in the physical and/or biological sciences.
 Along with the Macfarlane Burnet and Matthew Flinders Medals, it is one of the most prestigious career awards of the Academy and honours Ruby Payne-Scott’s pioneering contribution to radiophysics and radio astronomy.
 The Lecture is given at an Annual General Meeting of the Academy and complements that of the other prestigious awards.

-The award is made annually and is restricted to candidates who are normally resident in Australia and for research conducted mainly in Australia.
+The award is made annually and is restricted to women researchers who are normally resident in Australia and for research conducted mainly in Australia.